openssl/openssl/doc/designs/quic-design/quic-api.md

 The changes to the semantics of these calls are as follows:

-  - The BIO MUST be a BIO with datagram semantics.
+  - The BIO MUST be a BIO with datagram semantics (this is a change relative to TLS, though not to DTLS).

   - If the BIO is non-pollable (see below), application-level blocking mode will be forced off.